 Many of the wonderful pieces in the Kunstkammer chamber of wonders at Vienna’s Kunsthistorisches Museum stem from Rudolf’s collection, for example.
 Other Vermeyen works also appear there, such as a rhino horn drinking vessel.

-This astonishing example of the goldsmith’s art works like a hybrid between a more conventional circlet and a bishop’s mitre, thus combining the secular and divine aspects of the monarch.
+As for the Rudolfskrone, this astonishing example of the goldsmith’s art works like a hybrid between a more conventional circlet and a bishop’s mitre.
+It thus combines the secular and divine aspects of the monarch.

-Dozens of pearls and diamonds decorate the circlet and central arch, the latter topped by a huge sapphire.
-The golden mitre depicts four aspects of Rudolf’s position in relief.
+Pearls and diamonds decorate the circlet and central arch, the latter topped by a huge sapphire.
+The golden mitre depicts four aspects of Rudolf’s position in relief:

 How to get to the Imperial Crown